Toyota Camry years to avoid — most common problems

 The excess oil consumption, unlike many other vehicles, is not caused by an oil leak anywhere in the engine but by an engine problem.
 Technical analysis of the issue pinned it down to malfunctioning piston rings and oil pistons.
 For that reason, Toyota offered to install updated piston assemblies in the affected vehicles, which were still within their warranty.

-Air conditioning problems
+5. Air conditioning problems

 The air conditioning vents of some Camrys have been reported to release a musty smell.
 It was a particularly prevalent issue for the 2012 to 2014 Camry models.
-It was so bad that drivers filed a class-action lawsuit against Toyota about the vents, possibly encouraging mould development.
+It was so bad that drivers filed a class-action lawsuit against Toyota about the vents, possibly encouraging mold development.

 Furthermore, drivers reported that the AC compressor or heater stopped blowing hot air.
 The fix for this issue was easier as drivers only had to replace the faulty part and a thorough AC servicing to deal with the musty smell.
 Still, upon the signs of a faulty A/C compressor, it’s crucial to do some more digging since a failed compressor may set you back for quite a lot on repairs.

-Which Toyota Camry years to avoid?
+Worst Toyota Camry years to avoid

 Sixth-generation Camry (2007-2009 model years)